rmuit/PracticalAfas/README-devs.md

 getElements()) validation of the same data that was already set will throw an UnexpectedValueException.

+Some hints for people writing code that _extends_ UpdateObjects:

+Code validating full elements 'on input' always calls validateElementInput().
+Code validating the elements 'on output' always calls validateElements(). validateFieldValue() is called by both these protected methods.
+Both methods have their own call tree which you'll need to get acquainted with if you implement custom validation, so you put your code in the right spot.

+The most important spots to know when validating field values are:
+* validateFieldValue() validates simple single field values only (kinda; the OrgPersonContact class does more but it comes with a lot of caveats); it needs to be able to handle data both 'on input' and 'on output'.
+* validateFields() validates all fields, only 'on output', and is therefore the place to check requiredness and set default values.

-The protected validateElements(), validateElementInput() methods and the protected methods called by them which validate multiple values, do not throw exceptions but rather add error messages to an '*error' key of the element data being validated.
-(This is because that's the easier way of collecting multiple errors.
+validateElements(), validateElementInput(), and the protected methods called by them which validate multiple values, do not throw exceptions but rather add error messages to an '*error' key of the element data being validated.
+(This is because that's the easier way of collecting multiple errors.)
 Public methods cannot change the element data like that, so they throw exceptions containing these concatenated errors.
 Several methods are converting exception messages into '*error' keys or vice versa, depending on their place in the tree of methods called during validation.

 _In theory_, validation functions cannot assume anything about the field values they are validating; not even that have the right type.
 (A caller could have